Luis González (outfielder, born 1995): New York Yankees

 On December 21, 2023, González signed a minor league contract with the New York Yankees.
 In 22 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he batted .282/.374/.397 with no home runs, five RBI, and three stolen bases.
 González was released by the Yankees organization on May 9, 2024.

 On July 5, 2024, González signed with the Acereros de Monclova of the Mexican League.
 He spent the season on the reserve list and did not appear in a game with Monclova in the 2024 season.

 High Point Rockers

 On April 7, 2025, González signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+On July 11, González signed with the Acereros de Monclova of the Mexican League.
+However, he did not appear for the team and returned to the Rockets to complete the season.
 In 111 appearances for High Point, González slashed .297/.410/.517 with 21 home runs, 73 RBI, and 36 stolen bases.
+Following the season, González was named to the Atlantic League All-Defensive Team, having made one error across 115 total chances.
+He became a free agent following the season.

 Acereros de Monclova

-On July 11, 2025, González signed with the Acereros de Monclova of the Mexican League.
+On March 14, 2026, Gonzalez signed with the Acereros de Monclova of the Mexican League.
+In 57 appearances for the Acereros, he batted .290/.387/.456 with six home runs, 32 RBI, and four stolen bases.

+Olmecas de Tabasco

+On July 4, 2026, González was traded to the Olmecas de Tabasco of the Mexican League in exchange for Leo Heras.